Crocodylia: Origins from pseudosuchians

 Crocodilians and birds are members of the clade Archosauria.
 Archosaurs are distinguished from other reptiles particularly by two sets of extra openings in the skull; the antorbital fenestra located in front of the animal's eye socket and the mandibular fenestra on the jaw.
 Archosauria has two main groups: the Pseudosuchia (crocodilians and their relatives) and the Avemetatarsalia (dinosaurs, pterosaurs, and their relatives).
 The split between these two groups is assumed to have happened close to the Permian–Triassic extinction event, which is informally known as the Great Dying.

-Crocodylomorpha, the group that later give rise to modern crocodilians, emerged in the Late Triassic.
+Crocodylomorpha, the group that later gave rise to modern crocodilians, emerged in the Late Triassic.
 The most-basal crocodylomorphs were large, whereas the ones that gave rise to crocodilians were small, slender, and leggy.
 This evolutionary grade, the "sphenosuchians", first appeared around Carnian of the Late Triassic.
 They ate small, fast prey and survived into the Late Jurassic.
 As the Triassic ended, crocodylomorphs became the only surviving pseudosuchians.